keerthikorumilli/frtproject/README.md

 # About Us
-We are BTech pursuing Students,from 3rd year i considered this as problem as we facing the same situtaion regularly.
+i am BTech pursuing Students,from 3rd year i considered this as problem as we facing the same situtaion regularly.

 -  Keerthi Korumilli